 However, don’t give them an item from the store you don’t plan to buy.
 They’ll get attached and won’t want to give it up when it’s time to leave.
 I learned this all too well when I handed my then toddler a book from the museum gift shop.
 He wailed all the way to the car I was tempted to go back and get the darn book.

 One of the hassles moms have about running errands with kids is how to deal with the usual spit ups or drooling.
 I put a bib on my kids all day long, including errands.
-When they were babies, I’d also keep a light swaddle blanket like these that served as a burp cloth.
+When they were babies, I’d also keep a light swaddle blanket like these (affiliate link) that served as a burp cloth.